 But real life is a totally different kettle of fish!

-You’re suddenly confronted with having to deal with a little bundle of nerves that barks non-stop at random things, chews up your favorite sweater, trembles at the slightest noise, and leaves unorthodox but disgusting presents in your new expensive shoes.
+You’re suddenly having to deal with a little bundle of nerves that barks non-stop at random things, chews up your favorite sweater, trembles at the slightest noise, and leaves unorthodox but disgusting presents in your new expensive shoes.

 Reality’s a bummer, isn’t it?